Moses Harris (mountain man): Wagon train guide

 Harris often led pioneers west from Fort Hall in Idaho to northern Nevada, California and Oregon.
 To do so, he helped find better routes across the Cascade Mountains.
-Fort Hall was initially established by American fur traders, but it was sold to the North West Fur Company by 1841.
+Fort Hall was initially established by American fur trader Nathaniel Jarvis Wyeth, but it was sold to the Hudson's Bay Company in 1837.
 Harris wrote to Thornton Grimsley of his concern that the British wanted to keep Americans out of Oregon Country and that they incited Native Americans to scalp Americans.
 He stated that they also controlled the sale of one to two million pelts and furs out of American territory each year.
 Harris offered that he, with hundreds of others, would support Grimsley in removing the British and Native Americans from Oregon.

 The New Orleans Picayune published sketches of Harris's mountain travels before January 1844.
 The paper announced Harris's upcoming expedition from Independence, Missouri to Oregon, which was expected to take four months to complete.
 In 1844, he was a guide for a group of 500 pioneers, including George Washington Bush, who migrated west to settle in the Willamette Valley of present-day Oregon.
 The company was led by Captain Nathaniel Ford and Captain John Thorp from the Platte River to the Green River, and ultimately to Fort Vancouver.
 It was an unusually rainy spring resulting in flooding and muddy trails that slowed the wagon train's progress.
 In two months, they had only been able to travel 100 mi.
 A number of people suffered from dysentery and rheumatism.
 Three of eleven men who were traveling west for their health died within a few days of one another.

 In 1845, he was part of a party that set out to find a way for covered wagons to traverse the Cascade Mountains.
 It was led by Dr. Elijah White and left on July 12, 1845 from a location near the old mission in present-day Salem, Oregon.
 With no success, the endeavor was tried two more times in 1846.
 A southern route was found and called the Applegate Trail, which was better than the Barlow Road.

 In 1845 and 1846, he was a leader of relief parties to save people in wagon trains who were lost, starving, and sick - or similarly struggling after having been attacked by Native Americans.
 Among those that were saved were Hugh Linza McNary (father of Charles L. McNary and John Hugh McNary), Tabitha Moffatt Brown, Jesse Quinn Thornton, Rev. J.A.
 Cornwall, and Rice Dunbar.
 When a wagon train led by Stephen Meek was lost in the high desert, Harris bargained for supplies with local Native Americans and led those who had survived the journey to The Dalles.
 He also helped rescue a group stranded in southern Oregon on the Applegate Trail.

-Harris was known for his stories about things real experiences or fanciful tales.
+Harris was known for his stories about real experiences and fanciful tales.
 He was also known to be a "brave and useful man".